ace-wg/ace-key-groupcomm/draft-ietf-ace-key-groupcomm.md

 The handler expects a request with payload formatted as a CBOR map, that MUST contain the following fields:

-* 'get_pub_keys', whose value is encoded as in {{gid-post}} with the following modification:
+* 'get_pub_keys', whose value is encoded as in {{gid-post}} with the following modifications.

+  - The arrays 'role\_filter' and 'id\_filter' MUST NOT both be empty, i.e., in CBOR diagnostic notation: \[ bool, \[ \], \[ \] \].
+If the 'get_pub_keys' parameter has such a format, the request MUST be considered malformed.

-  - The element 'inclusion\_flag' encodes the CBOR simple value True if the third element 'id\_filter' specifies an empty CBOR array, or if the Client wishes to receive the public keys of the nodes having their node identifier specified in 'id\_filter'.
-Instead, this element encodes the CBOR simple value False if the Client wishes to receive the public keys of the nodes not having the node identifiers specified in the third element 'id\_filter'.
+  - The element 'inclusion\_flag' encodes the CBOR simple value True if the third element 'id\_filter' specifies an empty CBOR array, or if the Client wishes to receive the public keys of the nodes having their node identifier specified in 'id\_filter' (i.e, selection by inclusive filtering).
+Instead, this element encodes the CBOR simple value False if the Client wishes to receive the public keys of the nodes not having the node identifiers specified in the third element 'id\_filter' (i.e., selection by exclusive filtering).

-  - The array 'role\_filter' may be empty, if the Client does not wish to filter the requested public keys based on the roles of the group members.
+  - The array 'role\_filter' can be empty, if the Client does not wish to filter the requested public keys based on the roles of the group members.

   - The array 'id\_filter' contains zero or more node identifiers of group members, for the group identified by GROUPNAME.
-The Client indicates that it wishes to receive the public keys of the nodes having or not having these node identifiers, in case the 'inclusion\_flag' parameter encodes the CBOR simple value True or False, respectively.
-The array may be empty, if the Client does not wish to filter the requested public keys based on the node identifiers of the group members.
+The Client indicates that it wishes to receive the public keys of the nodes having or not having these node identifiers, in case the 'inclusion\_flag' element encodes the CBOR simple value True or False, respectively.
+The array 'id\_filter' may be empty, if the Client does not wish to filter the requested public keys based on the node identifiers of the group members.

-Note that, in case both the 'role\_filter' array and the 'id\_filter' array are non-empty:
+Note that, in case the 'role\_filter' array and the 'id\_filter' array are both non-empty:

 * If the 'inclusion\_flag' encodes the CBOR simple value True, the handler returns the public keys of group members whose roles match with 'role\_filter' and/or having their node identifier specified in 'id\_filter'.

 * If the 'inclusion\_flag' encodes the CBOR simple value False, the handler returns the public keys of group members whose roles match with 'role\_filter' and, at the same time, not having their node identifier specified in 'id\_filter'.

-Finally, as mentioned in {{gid-post}}, the arrays 'role\_filter' and 'id\_filter' MUST NOT both be empty.

 The specific format of public keys as well as identifiers, roles and combination of roles of group members MUST be specified by the application profile (OPT1, REQ2, REQ12).